Lupleg/Ts-Hero/LOCAL.md

 [trash-discord]: https://discord.gg/WjZhvVbFHM

 To contribute you will first need to fork the repo and make some adjustments to get it up and running on your local machine.
-Below are the steps to follow for you to get TypeHero to run on your local machine.
+Below are the steps to follow for you to get lupleg to run on your local machine.

 ### 1. Create a `.env` file